Steering my own ship as opposed to being a crew member – why freelance works

 Have you ever been underestimated because of a diagnosis, label, or assumption?
 How did you respond to that?

-I am too much and not enough all at once.
+Always.
+“I am too much and not enough all at once.“

 Being underestimated and not really fitting into expected ways of working or relating to people has at times led to job losses and falling out with friends and family.
 I don’t always operate in a conventional, linear way, and that can be misunderstood – especially in environments that rely heavily on structure, hierarchy, or unspoken social rules.

-In work, I think I’ve sometimes been judged more on style than substance, or struggled in systems that didn’t suit how my brain works.
+At work, I think I’ve sometimes been judged more on style than substance, or struggled in systems that didn’t suit how my brain works.
 In relationships, I’ve sometimes been seen as too intense, too direct, or not fitting in socially, which has led to misunderstandings and distance.

-• What would you say to someone who has just received a diagnosis and feels scared, ashamed, or confused?
+What would you say to someone who has just received a diagnosis and feels scared, ashamed, or confused?

 I am still waiting for a diagnosis, but since I started to identify with the possibility of ADHD and autism, I feel like I can finally see a reason behind things I’ve always struggled with.
 I can also see strengths in what I used to see as weaknesses.
-I don’t take it as personally anymore in the same way I used to – there’s more understanding and less self-blame.
+I don’t take rejection as personally anymore in the same way I used to – there’s more understanding and less self-blame.

 At the same time, it’s made me very aware of how important it is to create environments where difference is understood, not punished – and where people aren’t pushed out for being wired differently.